Contract for Deed Template, Free Download 2026

 Can you sell a house on contract for deed?

 Yes, a property owner can sell their house on a contract for deed in most states.
+Download our printable land contract form to get started.
 However, if there is an existing mortgage on the property, the due-on-sale clause may allow the lender to accelerate the loan balance when the seller enters a contract for deed.
 Some states have specific regulations governing contracts for deed, including required disclosures, mandatory notice periods before forfeiture, and TILA compliance requirements under the CFPB's 2024 advisory opinion.
 Sellers should verify their existing mortgage terms and state law requirements before proceeding.

 What states allow contracts for deed?